ashley-920/funcap-ida9/README.md

 # FunCap – Updated for IDA Pro 9.x
-*A modernized fork of the original FunCap function call capture tool*

 ## 📌 Overview
 **FunCap** is a debugging-time function call capture script originally written by **deresz** under the **GPL-2.0** license.